Skip to content

 The implementation shape

-Some implementation details that matter:
+Some implementation details matter:

 • OCR runs on cropped text regions, not on the full page